Skip to content

 Mahakali Mata Mandir

-At 9:30 am, I was half-way up to the temple along with a small crowd.
+At 9:30 am, I was halfway up to the temple along with a small crowd.
 The temple hosts the goddess Kalika.
-It is about 5 kilometers from the bus stop Pavagadh.
-Hop on shared transportation with the pilgrims that go to the Pavagadh Fort’s Entry point.
+It is about 5 kilometers from the bus stop at Pavagadh.
+Hop on shared transportation with the pilgrims who go to the Pavagadh Fort’s Entry point.

-On the way up the hill, donkey caravans coming on your way to deliver goods to temple stalls.
-Venders sell prayer goods and mangos.
+On the way up the hill, donkey caravans are coming on your way to deliver goods to temple stalls.
+Vendors sell prayer goods and mangos.
 Red-finger-prints on every step till the last.

 Mahakali Mata Mandir

-The ropeway is another option accessible from the entry point, which takes to the hilltop station, where are all the prayer goods venders at.
-Temple is built on the highest point of the mountain.
+The ropeway is another option accessible from the entry point, which takes you to the hilltop station, where all the prayer goods vendors at.
+The temple is built on the highest point of the mountain.
 A long queue climbs slowly to the temple.
-A panorama view of the old kingdom looks down to the plains.
+A panoramic view of the old kingdom looks down on the plains.
 Upon your return to the Pavangdh bus stop, enjoy a cup of chai at the food stall and some snacks.

 Champaner-Pavagadh Archaeological Park

 Opposite the main bus stop is the entrance to the park.
 Get a ticket from the park ticket office to begin your tour.
-Ruins of citadel walls and large arched entrance welcome you to the heritage site.
-Villagers fly through in motorcycles, watch out!
-This takes you to the private mosque of the royal family, Saher-Ki-Masjid .
+Ruins of citadel walls and a large arched entrance welcome you to the heritage site.
+Villagers fly through on motorcycles, watch out!
+This takes you to the private mosque of the royal family, Saher-Ki-Masjid.

-You will find direction signboard points to Jami Masjid.
-The extravagant relief mixed of Hindu and Islamic design and the great domes are most worthwhile to spend time walking around the mosque.
+You will find the direction signboard pointing to Jami Masjid.
+The extravagant relief mixed with Hindu and Islamic design, and the great domes are most worthwhile to spend time walking around the mosque.
 Against the landscape of the area, the green garden is well-maintained with lush green grass and pink flowers.
 You could pick a nice spot to rest and stare at the monument.

-This small village has three streets, see the cow begging for food standing outside villagers’ homes.
+This small village has three streets.
+See the cow begging for food standing outside the villagers’ homes.
 There are several basic guesthouses in this village and in the main town.
 If you prefer to stay back and explore the area.

 Where to Go After Vadodara?

-If you have more time to explore the cities near Vadodara, add Khambhat on your next destination.
+If you have more time to explore the cities near Vadodara, add Khambhat to your next destination.

 Khambhat was once a flourishing trade city.
-It was mentioned in Marco Polo and Ibn Battuta’s travelogues between the late 13th and 14th century respectively.
+It was mentioned in Marco Polo and Ibn Battuta’s travelogues between the late 13th and 14th centuries respectively.

 Leave a Reply